Adonara: Administration

-The island is divided into eight districts (kecamatan), tabulated below with their areas (in km2) and their populations at the 2010 Census and 2020 census, together with the official estimates as at mid 2021.
+The island is divided into eight districts (kecamatan), tabulated below with their areas (in km2) and their populations at the 2010 Census and 2020 census, together with the official estimates as at mid 2024.

+Note: (a) Adonara Timur District, notwithstanding its name, actually occupies the south-central part of Adonara Island, with Wotan Ulu Mado District to the southwest and Ile Boleng District to the southeast. (b) including the two kelurahan of Lamatewelu and Waiwerang Kota.

-Note: (a) Adonara District covers only the northern part of Adonara Island ("Adonara Utara").
+(c) Adonara District covers only the north-central part of Adonara Island ("Adonara Utara"), with Kelubagolit and Witihama Districts to the east and Adonara Barat and Adonara Tengah Districts to the west.

 History

 Local history on Adonara is documented from the sixteenth century, when Portuguese traders and missionaries established a post on the nearby island of Solor.
 By that time Adonara and the surrounding islands were ritually divided between a population of coastal dwellers known as Paji, and a population mainly settling the mountainous inland called Demon.
 The Paji were susceptible to Islam, while the Demon tended to fall under Portuguese influence.
 The Paji areas on Adonara contained three principalities, namely Adonara proper (centered on the north coast of the island), and Terong and Lamahala (on the south coast).
 Together with two principalities on Solor (Lohayong and Lamakera), they constituted a league called Watan Lema ("the five shores").
 The Watan Lema allied with the Dutch East India Company (VOC) in 1613, confirmed in 1646.
 The Adonara principalities had frequent feuds with the Portuguese in Larantuka on Flores, and were not always obedient to the Dutch authorities.

 In the course of the nineteenth century, the ruler of Adonara (proper) in the north strengthened his position in the Solor Archipelago; by then, he was also the overlord of parts of eastern Flores and Lembata.
 The Demon areas stood under the suzerainty of the principality of Larantuka, which in turn was under Portuguese rule until 1859, when it was ceded to the Netherlands.
 The principalities of Larantuka and Adonara (proper) were abolished by the Indonesian government in 1962.
 Some post-independence local officials trace their roots to past rulers, called raja, of Adonara (proper).
 These include: